 FIND A LITERARY AGENT WHO IS RIGHT FOR YOU (AND YOUR BOOK): THREE TIPS

 Most larger book publishers insist that you submit your book through a literary agent, although many smaller publishers do not.
 Agents are gatekeepers: They choose to represent only those books they feel have a decent chance of getting a book deal and an advance.
 When an in-house acquisitions editor receives a pitch from a literary agent well known to that editor, it’s as if the bouncer at a club just let you through the red velvet ropes.
 That’s because many agents have personal relationships with the editors in your genre who want to hear about the projects she is selling.
 If they don’t have relationships with the editors, but have a solid track record of selling books that have done well in the marketplace, an editor will want to get to know that agent and find out what projects she is pitching.
 Agents and editors cultivate relationships with each other when they realize they share similar tastes.
-Specializing in certain genres of books is efficient for everyone, so when it comes to finding an agent, you want one who has experience working with books like yours.
+Specializing in certain genres of books is efficient for everyone, so if you want to find a literary agent to represent you, keep in mind that you want one who has experience working with books like yours.

-Where do you find literary agents that might be right for your book project?
+Where do you find a literary agent that is right for your book project?
 You can meet them at writers’ conferences (and learn a lot about book publishing and writing at the same time).
-You can research agents online or in books such as The Literary Marketplace (a huge tome available in most public libraries and updated annually), Jeff Herman’s Guide to Book Publishers, Editors, and Literary Agents, or The Writer’s Market.
-However, my favorite two places to find the names of potential literary agents are www.publishersmarketplace.com and the acknowledgements section of books similar to the one you’re writing.
+You can research agents online or through www.publishersmarketplace.com and the acknowledgements section of books similar to the one you’re writing.
 (If you can’t think of any books similar to yours, check out my article on the comparative books list.)
 Publishers Marketplace will allow you to search a multitude of recent book deals (as well as other publishing information) for the low cost of $20 a month (and you can cancel your subscription at any time).
 You can research agents and editors in your genre, find out which agents and editors connected on specific books, and even, sometimes, figure out approximately how much of an advance the author received.
 Then too, the acknowledgements section of books will often list the names of literary agents because happy authors often like to publicly thank their agents.
 Don’t forget you can also search acknowledgments pages on Amazon.com and through Google Books.
 Type into the search bar “acknowledgements,” “thanks” and “thank you,” or even “agent” to find the names you’re seeking.

 And how do you know a particular agent is right for you?